Forecasting

 Forecast templates require you to consider all your revenue sources in order for them to be useful (e.g., total sales, stock value, interest on deposits, etc.).
 You must also have a good idea of expected increases in revenue and a comprehensive list of your expenditures (like wages, debts, loans, taxes, advertising, etc.).

-Templates for forecasting models in Excel
+Templates for Excel forecasting models

 While there are many different forecast templates to choose from, we’ve picked out three kinds that we think are particularly useful.
 Excel forecast templates are used by a variety of businesses (and sizes of businesses).
 However, the accountants within them will probably be the ones who understand them best—and put them to the most practical use.